 There are only six states in the nation that do not have laws against hazing.
 Ohio's hazing laws are detailed in § 2903.31 of the Ohio Revised Code.

 Any act or coercing another, including the victim, to do any act of initiation into any student or other organization that causes or creates a substantial risk of causing mental or physical harm to any person.

 Hazing allegations are surfacing with increasing regularity.
 In a survey, more than half of college students involved in various clubs, teams, and organizations admitted that they had experienced hazing.
-The Koffel Law Firm represents individuals who have been implicated in hazing events, such as students, administrators, coaches, and teachers.
+Koffel Brininger Nesbitt represents individuals who have been implicated in hazing events, such as students, administrators, coaches, and teachers.

 Hazing Is a Fourth Degree Misdemeanor